poult-lab/daily-word/english_words_ learning.md

 "a long search for sth, especially for some quality such as happiness"

 [v] "to search for sth that is **difficult** to find; 探索"

-02.bait /beɪt/

-[n] China's Xi accused the US of trying to trick him into invading Taiwan, but said he won't take the bait, report says.

-"food put on a hook to catch fish or in nets, traps, etc. to catch animals or birds"

-[v] He baited the trap with a piece of meat.

-"to place food on a hook, in a trap, etc. in order to attract or catch an animal"